 NCIS: Los Angeles: In the episode "The Debt", Sam, G. Callen, and, of all people, Hetty use the "Haters Gonna Hate" quote.

 Sheldon from The Big Bang Theory states that the neighborhood kids hated him because they were jealous of his intelligence.
 Mary, his mother, doesn't think that was really the reason.

-Buffy the Vampire Slayer: In the episode "Checkpoint", Buffy points out that the reason she was deemed as unimportant by The Watcher's Council was because she has the power and the reason Glory talked down on her and never bothered to finish her was because she needed the power.
-That power Buffy was talking about was the key.
+Buffy the Vampire Slayer: In the episode "Checkpoint", Buffy points out that the reason she keeps being belittled by The Watcher's Council was because they wanted to keep her from realising that she had the power.
+She explains that Glory talked down on her and never bothered to finish her for the same reason: Buffy had The Key, and that gave her power over Glory who needed it.

 A lot of rap songs, especially from the Glam Rap and Swag Rap sub-genres, are all over this trope.
 There are too many to list, but common songs include "Hate Me Now" by Nas, "Motivation" by T.I., and "Hi Hater" by Maino.